 We cover the different scenarios at different stages of car loan applications for the impacts:-

-- In process of applying for a car loan with application already submitted: if your application was submitted based on your pre tax cut earnings, you may like to contact your Jade consultant and amend your application with the revised net income.
-This may enhance your application in terms of ability to furnish the loan.
+- In the process of applying for a car loan with the application already submitted: if your application was submitted based on your pre tax cut earnings, you may like to contact your Jade consultant and amend your application with the revised net income.
+This may enhance your application in terms of your ability to furnish the loan.

-- About to purchase a car and apply for a personal car loan: if you have received a tax cut, your net earnings will be higher.
+- About to purchase a car and apply for a personal car loan: If you have received a tax cut, your net earnings will be higher.
 This will be included when you contact Jade and go through the loan application process with your consultant.

 Business Vehicle Finance Implications